In this chapter, we take a look at bigints, JavaScript’s integers whose storage space grows and shrinks as needed.

 bits (unsigned).

-Casting allows us to create integer values with a specific number of bits.
-If we want to restrict ourselves to just 64-bit integers, we have to always cast:
+Casting allows us to create integer values with a specific number of bits – e.g., if we want to restrict ourselves to 64-bit integers, we always have to cast:

 const uint64a = BigInt.asUintN(64, 12345n);